espressomd/espresso/doc/sphinx/inter.rst

 some knowledge to use them properly.
 Uneducated use can result in completely unphysical simulations.

-The commands above work as their couterparts for the electrostatic interactions (see section ).
+The commands above work as their counterparts for the electrostatic interactions (see section ).
 Variant disables dipolar interactions.
 Variant returns the current parameters of the dipolar interaction as a Tcl-list using the same syntax as used to setup the method,